My Super Ex-Girlfriend: Cast

+In addition, Stelio Savante and Mike Iorio portray Bedlam's hired goons, Leo and Lenny, respectively, while, in cameo appearances, Mark Consuelos plays Hannah's shallow boyfriend and Margaret Anne Florence portrays the bartender who Vaughn has sex with.

 Production

 Writer Don Payne conceived of the idea of his first film while working on The Simpsons television series, saying that as a fan of comics, the idea of a romantic comedy with a superhero twist was "a fitting first feature".
 The spec script (at that time called Super Ex) attracted the attention of production company Regency Enterprises and director Ivan Reitman, and the film was fast-tracked for production.
 Filming took place over four weeks in New York City and featured Westchester high school Port Chester High School for the main characters' high school scenes.